Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: Evaluation

 \subsection{Experiments and Results}

-Most datasets in the field of writer identification and retrieval come with disjoint train and test sets.
-Therefore, Our pipeline is composed of two phases: (1) training phase and (2) testing phase, each described below.
-Note that since the official train set of the CVL dataset is rather small (189 samples), we evaluate on the CVL test set using the ICDAR13 train set. \paragraph*{Training phase.} To train and validate the neural network, $32 \times 32$ patches centered on the contour of handwritten images in the ICDAR13 train set are extracted.
-We sample around $5000000/25000$ image patches for train/validation which are subsequently passed forward to the network.
+Most datasets in the field of writer identification and writer retrieval come with disjoint train and test subsets and because of that, an end-to-end procedure would not be applicable.
+Therefore, our pipeline is composed of two phases: (1) training phase and (2) testing phase, each described below. \paragraph*{Training phase.} To train and validate the neural network, $32 \times 32$ patches centered on the contour of handwritten images in the ICDAR 2013 train set get extracted.
+We sample around $5000000/25000$ image patches for train/validation where they are subsequently passed forward to the network.
 ResNet weights are initialized by \textit{He-initialization} \cite{he2015delving} and \textit{Xavier-initilization} \cite{glorot2010understanding} used to initialize Conv layer of the NetVLAD.
-As the ICDAR13 test set consists of $100$ writers, the number of cluster centers has been set to $100$ in the NetVLAD layer.
+As the ICDAR 2013 train set consists of $100$ writers, the number of cluster centers has been set to $100$ in the NetVLAD layer.
 The proposed neural network is optimized using Adamax with respect to triplet semi-hard loss with margin $m =0.1$, decay rates $\beta_{1} = 0.9$ and $\beta_{2} = 0.99$ for 1st moment estimate and exponentially weighted infinity norm, respectively.
 Training is stopped after $5$ epochs since the loss value stagnated at this point.
-The Visualization of learning curves can be seen in Figure \ref{fig:4_evaluation_3}. \paragraph*{Testing Phase.} Once the proposed network is trained, we pass image patches of respective test set to obtain embedded feature vectors which eventually are pooled to construct global image descriptors of each image.
-For generalized max-pooling, following the works of Christlein et. al. \cite{christlein2018encoding} we set $\lambda = 1000$.
-PCA used for whitening and projecting global descriptors to a user-defined number of \textit{$deminesion$}s (Figure \ref{fig:4_evaluation_4} shows the mAP for the different number of \textit{$deminesion$}s on ICDAR13 test set) and they are subsequently $\ell_{2}$-normalized.
-To have a clear view of how the proposed pipeline can benefit from re-ranking, Table \ref{tab:4_evaluation_1} provides a comparison between the proposed pipeline with initial rankings (denoted as "$\text{Proposed}$") and re-ranking with different values for $k$ (denoted as "$\text{Proposed+krNN-QE}_{k}$").
-Observations reveal that $\textit{dimension} = 128$ and $k = 2$ give the best results on the ICDAR13 test set.
+The learning curves visualization is depicted in Figure \ref{fig:img_8}. \paragraph*{Testing Phase.} Once the proposed network trained, we pass image patches of the test set of the dataset under evaluation to obtain embedded feature vectors where they are eventually pooled to compute global image descriptor of each image.
+For generalized max-pooling, following the works of Christlein et al. \cite{christlein2018encoding} we set $\lambda = 1000$.
+The next step after normalization ($\ell_{2}$ and SSR applied in order) is dimensionality reduction through PCA.
+PCA used for whitening and projecting global descriptors to a user-defined number of \textit{$dimension$}s (Figure \ref{fig:img_9} shows the mAP for the different number of \textit{$dimension$}s on ICDAR 2013 train and test subsets) after which they subsequently get $\ell_{2}$-normalization.
+The final step is following the evaluation procedure, i.e (re-)ranking documents based on their similarity.
+To have a clear view of how the proposed pipeline can benefit from re-ranking, Table \ref{tab:table_1} provides a comparison between the proposed pipeline with initial rankings (denoted as "$\text{ResNet-20+NetVLAD+NN}$") and re-ranking with different values for $k$ (denoted as "$\text{ResNet-20+NetVLAD+krNN-QE}_{k}$") on the ICDAR 2013 test set.
+As observations reveal that $\textit{dimension} = 128$ and $k = 2$ give the best results on the test set of this dataset, we follow our evaluation with these two parameters set.